Quantum thermodynamics of the spin-boson model using the principle of minimal dissipation: Results

 Fig.\ \ref{fig:kse5} shows both the off-diagonal and diagonal elements of $K_S(t)$ in the nonadiabatic regime, $\Delta/\omega_c=0.2$, for different parameters of the system-bath coupling and the temperature.
 The off-diagonal elements undergo a similar shift as in the unbiased case, but acquire also an imaginary part, $\delta_{y}(t)$.
 In addition, and different to the unbiased case, the coupling to the bath induces a time-dependent shift, $\delta_{z}(t)$ of the diagonal elements of $K_S(t)$, which increases slightly with higher temperature.
 In contrast to the unbiased case, not only the eigenvalues but also the eigenstates of the effective Hamiltonian \(K_S(t)\) are now time-dependent, undergoing a renormalization influenced by the environment.

 Fig.\ \ref{fig:qwe5} shows the time evolution of the work $W_S(t)$ and the heat $Q_S(t)$, compared to its weak-coupling form $Q_w(t)$.
+From the parameter sets shown in Fig. \ref{fig:kse5}, we have selected again the most interesting case of larger coupling ($\alpha=1.0$) and low temperature ($\beta \omega_c=25$).
+As for the unbiased case, the effects are very similar but less pronounced for smaller coupling and higher temperature.
 In contrast to the unbiased case, both $W_S(t)$ and $Q_S(t)$ exhibit pronounced coherent oscillations before they reach a steady state.
 The weak coupling form of the heat, $Q_w(t)$, differs from $Q_S(t)$ both in its less oscillatory character and its smaller absolute value for long times.

 As a consequence, the entropy production rate, depicted in Fig.\ref{fig:sswe5}, exhibits in this regime a notable differences among the two definitions.
 Specifically, the amplitude of $\sigma_S(t)$ is larger than that of \(\sigma_w(t)\) and there is a phase shift between the two results.
 The latter is a direct result of the coupling to the thermal bath, which causes the different time-dependence of $Q_S(t)$ and $Q_w(t)$, which is very pronounced in the parameter regime considered.